drewoodward/finbud/README.md

 **Finbud** is a personal finance web application designed to give users detailed insights into their spending habits and empower them to take control of their financial future.

-Alongside traditional financial tracking, Finbud features an **AI-powered chatbot** that provides personalized financial advice.
+Alongside traditional financial tracking, Finbud features an AI-powered chatbot that provides personalized financial advice.
 Whether you're paying off debt, saving for a down payment, or trying to stick to a budget, Finbud’s smart assistant is here to help.

 ---

 ## 🚀 Features

-- 🧾 **Transaction Tracking**: Visualize your income and expenses across categories.
+- 🧾 **Transaction Tracking**: Visualize your expenses across categories.
 - 📊 **Analytics Dashboard**: Get detailed breakdowns of your spending patterns.
+Key market insights and future predictions.
 - 🤖 **AI Chatbot Assistant**:
   - Personalized financial guidance
   - Custom debt repayment strategies